Aer0Sol/ChallengeDiscussion/Be_Fast/Writeup.md

 Shift() function can be analysed directly using ic() Our biggest problem yet comes from the shuffle() function as it uses a PRNG to shuffle the NKEY.

 I initially used ic() from icecream module for seeing what happens inside each updation of NKEY but swapped it with print on the final run.
-We also note what was in NKEY initially before the shift() for later use in Decryption
+We also note what was in NKEY initially before the shift() for later use in Decryption.

 ![image](https://github.com/Aer0Sol/ChallengeDiscussion/assets/112194832/d3672356-3bfa-4e2a-bb78-d7674bbcafa6)